awslabs/duvet/design/duplicates/decisions.md

 the suite in minutes).
 Duplicate copies on tests that did not run this invocation are unbilled there.

+### Option A: A narrow tightening for the mode

+When some members of a duplicate set executed and grouped vacuously, fail the set even in executed mode.

+- Con: it designs duplicate machinery into a debug loop.
+The mode's entire purpose is deliberate partiality — run one test in seconds without false positives from everything else.
+Building duplicate guarantees into it confuses the intentionalities.

-**Decision:** Out of scope, by intent.
+### Option B: Out of scope, by intent

 The mode is deliberately partial for everything; duplicates inherit that partiality exactly as broken-but-not-run tests do.
 The gate is the full coverage check.

+### Decision: Option B

-(Unknown-status positions are still billed even in this mode — placement errors fail regardless — so spray at positions that resolve to nothing has no refuge here either.)
+**Consequences:** Unknown-status positions are still billed even in this mode — placement errors fail regardless — so spray at positions that resolve to nothing has no refuge here either.

 ---